Windermere ferry out of service

 On days when we have less than a full crew, the team take breaks at:

-In Winter, the timetable finishes an hour earlier than in Summer.
+In winter, the timetable finishes an hour earlier than in summer.
+The ferry does not run on Christmas Day and Boxing Day.

 The first crossings on Monday to Saturday are: